dheero/OBF.github.io/wiki/BOSC_2014_Keynote_Speakers.md

 Dr. Brown's topic is "A History of Bioinformatics (in the year 2039)".

+*In 2039, I expect to look back at the last 25 years of biology and see both wonderful surprises and missed opportunities.
+In this talk, I will attempt to predict both some surprises and some of the opportunities I worry that we will have missed over the next 25 years.*

 ------------------------------------------------------------------------

 [Back to BOSC 2014 home page](BOSC_2014 "wikilink")